When I lost weight, movies were my main inspiration.

 Here’s a compilation of the best fight scenes of all time, including Enter The Dragon.
 This’ll inject some energy into your blood.

-So how does Enter The Dragon inspires weight loss?
+So how does Enter The Dragon inspires fitness?

-Down and out Rocky gets a once in a life time shot at the heavyweight championship.
-His training and the fight it lead to are the single greatest piece of inspiration for weight loss to have ever graced film. . .
+Down and out Rocky gets a once in a lifetime shot at the heavyweight championship.
+His training and the fight it leads to are the single greatest piece of inspiration for weight loss to have ever graced film. . .
 The theme tune will pump you up.
 The montage of Rocky getting in shape will sit in your mind, stirring little dreams of fitness and health.
-These will soon take over your mind so you grab an I-pod, put the rocky theme on loop and run out into a field shadow-boxing as you go.
-You’ll look profoundly stupid, but that won’t matter, cause in your head you’ll be a freaking CHAMPION.
+These will soon take over your mind so you grab your phone, put the rocky theme on loop and run out into a field shadow-boxing as you go.
+You’ll look profoundly stupid, but that won’t matter, cause in your head you’ll be a freaking CHAMPION.’

 But wait.
 Just when I was finishing this list I found another movie.

 It’s a movie that is actually about weight loss.
-But it’s not a major motion picture because Hollywood refuse to support overweight people.
+But it’s not a major motion picture because Hollywood refuses to support overweight people.

 The final movies is this…

 LBS is a movie with a really interesting story.
 The writer, Carmine Famiglietti was heavily overweight.
 He wanted motivation to lose weight.
 So he decided to make a movie about himself losing weight, and he starred in it himself.
 That genius decision led to the creation of LBS, an independent movie that Hollywood producers didn’t back.
 LBS is a real, honest, gritty story that shows what it’s really like to try to go from obese to healthy.
 It’s great, and I really respect the writer / actor for his bravery.
 I mean, so far from Megan Fox wanting to show off her body, Carmine Famiglietti intentionally created a movie about one of the less impressive aspects of his life.
 To me that makes him a hero.

 It’s been proven that to get in shape you need to have the weight loss mindset.